Where do the best lessons in life come from? From Experience!

-Upon returning from Germany, every participant is required to 1) write ‘something new’ such as a ‘unit of learning’ consisting of one or more lessons and 2) conduct one TOP workshop at the local district, state, regional, or national level by May 1, 2016.
+Upon returning from Germany, every participant is required to 1) author ‘something new’ such as a ‘unit of learning’ consisting of one or more lessons and 2) conduct one TOP workshop at the local district, state, regional, or national level by May 1, 2017.
 The ‘unit’ may consist of any ‘Germany-related’ lessons of your choosing.

 9. Just how "physically intense" are the study tours?

 While groups travel long distances by plane, train, or bus, participants must sometimes walk distances of several miles per day.
 Punctuality is paramount, so walking briskly is sometimes necessary.
 Alternative arrangements will be made for participants with disabilities.